Bonzah, car rental insurance provider

 Iterated prototype test

-Our focus for this test: Is the visual design in line with the Bonzah branding, our design principles and would our users feel comfortable buying the insurance?Does the prototype convey the targeted emotional reaction?
+Our focus for this test: Is the visual design in line with the Bonzah branding, our design principles and would our users feel comfortable buying the insurance?Does the prototype convey the targeted emotional reactions?

-Policy screens: low–fi to hi–fi
+Policy screens: mid–fi to high–fi

 Below you can see the 'evolution' of the policy summary screens.
 Testing on high fidelity screens helped us get better feedback quick.
-Users needed to feel reassured and comfortable buying the Bonzah insurance when looking at this screen.
-The policy summary as a whole and the insurance coverage needed to be transparant, clear and glance-able for our users.

 Following our user interviews, we synthesized our findings and were able to create prototypes which were presented and discussed with the client, and iterated afterward.
 These are my final designs.